 Weather

-Given Chile's great summer weather, visitors like to come in February from all over the world.
-Most tourists fly in and out of Santiago—a great stop for a night or two.
-You'll find hot temperatures here and even hotter further north.
-This is why many escape the heat and head for the coast, where you’ll enjoy milder temperatures and cool Pacific breezes.
+Given Chile's excellent summer weather, visitors from all over the world like to come in February.
+Most fly in and out of Santiago—a great stop for a night or two.
+You'll find hot temperatures here and even hotter farther north.
+This is why many escape the heat and head for the coast, where you'll enjoy milder temperatures and cool Pacific breezes.
+The Atacama Desert may experience what is called the Altiplanic Winter, which can bring moist air from the east with occasional bouts of unsettled weather, including heavy rains, thunderstorms, and even snow.

 Crowds & Costs